pilotmoon/PopClip-Extensions/README-beta.md

 The name is as shown in the Services menu, for example `Add to Deliveries`.
 In some cases, you may need to look into the Info.plist of the application to find the name defined in there under `NSServices` → `NSMenuItem`.
 An example of this is the `Make New Sticky Note` service which must be called as `Make Sticky`.

-### URL action properties
+### URL actions

+In a URL action, PopClip will open a URL in the default browser (or if the current app is a known browser, in the current app).
+PopClip can open any type of URL, not just web URLs.

 A URL action is defined by the presence of a `url` field.
-You can open any type of URL, not just web URLs.

 |Key|Type|Description|
 |---|----|-----------|